hu-macsy/lama_old/scai/common/doc/CUDAAccess.rst

 CUDAAccess
 ==========

+Before calling most of the CUDA driver or CUDA runtime routines, a CUDA context must be set globally.
+This context is not an explicit argument.
+Especially the launching of CUDA kernels requires an active CUDA context.

+Applications that use only one CUDA device with the same thread (most likely the main thread) use always the same context and do not have to disable or enable it But when switching between different devices or different threads, the context has to be disabled (pop routine) and another one has to be enabled (push routine).

-When a CUDA context has been created with a CUDA device it has been disabled and must be enabled explicitly via a push routine before further CUDA calls can be executed.
+When a CUDA context has been created via the constructor of a CUDADevice it has been disabled and must be enabled explicitly via a push routine before further CUDA calls can be executed.
+It should be disabled after these other CUDA calls.

 .. code-block:: c++